|electric tumblers and polishers||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 I can't recommend one or the other so, as they're not expensive, you'll need to experiment.
 However, generally, ceramic shapes are used with the harder metals and walnut shells with the softer metals.
 They can also be used for rocks to help distribute the grits.

-This internet resource is provided by Cherry Heaven, an international distributor, on-line shop, and support centre for kilns, accessories, materials, tools, and tumblers.
-It's not a bead, ceramics, crafts, glass, or metal-clay home-business, selling to a small market niche.
+This internet resource is provided by Cherry Heaven, a UK/EU distributor, retail shop, and support centre for kilns, parts, accessories, tools, and tumblers.
+It's not a bead, ceramics, glass, or metal-clay home-business, selling to a market niche.

 As it's an on-line resource, there isn't a paper catalogue or a price list.
 However, you can mail or call a technician about kilns, power supplies, public area safety, a special project, business ideas, diagnostics, repairs, or reselling opportunities.